Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/README.md

 From a local network on Mac/PC → SSH login to DGX Spark at the same subnet

-    Use WireGuard VPN
-        Use DGX Spark as VPN Server.
-(Mac/PC = Client) The VPN penetration rate is extremely high, and using a mobile hotspot is rarely blocked by carriers.
-        Configuring WireGuard with UDP port 51820 along with keepalive is the right move.
-        90% of mobile networks in Taiwan allow WireGuard, but OpenVPN does not.
-    From a local network on Mac/PC → SSH login to DGX Spark at the same subnet

     Simple one-line SSH command login to DGX Spark
         Use DGX Spark as Server.
 (Mac/PC = Client) Same Subnet LAN Access